"A system in crisis": Dysfunctional federal disability programs force the poor into difficult choices

 Someone who applies for Supplemental Security Income, or early retirement, would get $914 a month if they can prove they are older than 65, blind, or have a disabling medical condition.
 Social Security Disability Insurance pays an average monthly benefit of $1,483 to those who suffered a disabling injury or illness and paid a federal tax that was deducted from their paychecks in the past.

 Social Security agents will inform people of their ability to obtain early retirement benefits.
 But they might not explain the downsides, said Sam Byker, CEO and founder of Atticus, a California-based group that connects people seeking disability benefits with attorneys around the country.
-His organization found that among 2,000 clients seeking Social Security Disability Insurance, 44% were receiving early retirement.
+His organization found that among a sample of 765 clients ages 62-66 seeking Social Security Disability Insurance, 44% were already receiving early retirement.

 Disability takes too long, and the decision about who gets approved can seem arbitrary, Byker said.
 "It cannot be counted on," he said.